Malware and Threats

 This section covers attack and malware vocabulary in a defensive, educational way.

 Use it when the term helps readers understand how threats are described, detected, categorized, or contained without turning the page into an offensive guide.
+It is especially useful for responders, detection engineers, and security leaders explaining threat behavior.

 Malware terms connect directly to Endpoint Detection and Response, Antivirus, Containment, Recovery, and Network Segmentation because threat vocabulary is most useful when readers can map it back to concrete defensive controls and response workflow.